Vocal Warm-Ups for Better Singing and a Bigger Range

 The Tongue Trill

 To execute the tongue trill, try flapping your tongue against the roof of the mouth (the hard palate).
-You can also try purring like a cat.
-Hold the sound steady and keep the breath connected.
+Hold the sound steady and keep the breath connected for the count of 5 - 10.
+As your endurance improves, you can practice these tongue trills for more extended periods of time.

 Once you have learned the trills, practice them on a full scale.
 Support the trills with plenty of air.